 CA Labor Laws: Everything You Need to Know

-In addition to understanding employment law in California, HR professionals must create policies, ensure employees understand them, and manage the hiring and termination actions while also managing employee benefits.
+In addition to understanding employment law in California, HR professionals must create policies, ensure employees understand them, and manage hiring and termination actions, while also managing employee benefits.

 Helping You Understand California Employment Law

 If you need to know and understand the minimum compliance for any HR topic or simply want a better understanding of California employment law, then this is the right place for you.

 First of all, employee handbooks are key when communicating policies and requirements for your employees and employment laws and HR policies.